 Some workers are injured because they fail to act in time to prevent an incident.
 They might be reluctant to take time off when fatigued or want to complete a job as quickly as possible.
 Some businesses also discourage collecting workers’ comp after suffering from an injury.
 An employee might be afraid of being perceived as weak if they take safety precautions or seek medical attention.

-Workplace accidents are often caused by poor management and refusal to adhere to safety standards.
+Personal injuries via workplace accidents are often caused by poor management and refusal to adhere to safety standards.
 An employee who suffered from a workplace accident might wish to hire an on-the-job injury attorney to help them file a lawsuit in court if their employer denies them workers’ comp benefits.